diogoff/eps2018/README.md

 ## Files

-* `geam.txt` and `kb5_los.txt` contain the geometry for the vessel and the KB5 lines of sight, respectively.
+* `geom.txt` and `kb5_los.txt` contain the geometry for the vessel and the KB5 lines of sight, respectively.

 * `geom.py` contains some simple routines to read those geometry files.